 above the track.
 You might want to refer to the K1 kit instructions we send

-You can upgrade your K1 Cheap kit to use with a computer for an additional $25.
+You can upgrade your K1 Cheap kit to use with a computer.
 The serial interface will permit your K1 to time races to one thousandth of a second and send the time to a computer or our remote time display unit (RTD).
-If you have the serial interface you can run race management software packages like Raceview, Grand Prix Race manager, Race Tender or DerbyMaster.
+If you have the serial interface you can run race management software packages like Grand Prix Race Manager Pro, Grand Prix Race Manager Lite or DerbyMaster.
 The K-Series Timers have powerful Data Options that come with this kit.
-They are Serial Race Data, Mask Lanes, Reverse Lanes, Eliminator, Force Print and Reset Laser.
 A description of each of these options is listed further down in these instructions.

 The circuit board looks exactly the same, only we will program the PIC Chip with the serial and data options.
-These options would normally cost you $60.00 with our assembled K1 Timer, only the remote start switch is not included in this kit.
+The remote start switch is not included in this kit.

 To test the serial interface put the high bright LED into the db-9 socket.
 Connect the short negative lead of the LED to pin 5 of the db-9 and connect the long positive lead of the LED to pin 2 of the db-9.
 Now when you power up the board the LED should be unlit.
-If the LED is lit then the LED maybe plugged into the db-9 backwards or you may have some deeper problem.
+If the LED is lit then the LED may be plugged into the db-9 backwards or you may have some deeper problem.
 If the LED is off (like it should be) then trip each lane sensor while watching the LED.
 When the last sensor is tripped the LED will flash briefly and go out.
 The LED should flash once more when the start/reset switch is closed.
 If you get the LED to flash, then your serial interface is most likely working.
-Plug the db-9 into a PC com port and run HyperTerminal program to display the times for your race.
+Plug the db-9 into a PC com port and run FUNterm program to display the times for your race.
 The data is sent out of our timer at 9600 baud, 8 data bits, 1 stop bit, no parity and no flow control.
-A HyperTerminal set-up file can be found on the last page of these instructions.
+FUNterm may be downloaded from our website under "downloads".
+FUNterm set-up instructions can be found on the last page of this document.

 1) If you are not getting any readings at all, the problem could